vguleaev/vguleaev.dev/src/content/blog/comparison-of-javascript-runtimes.md

 ## Dependency management

 Node.js uses npm to manage dependencies.
-They are listed in `package.json` file and needs to be installed by `npm install` into a black hole folder called `node_modules`. 🌚 This folder usually gets gigantic since it has project dependencies and all dependencies of dependencies...
+They are listed in `package.json` file and need to be installed by `npm install` into a black hole folder called `node_modules`. 🌚 This folder usually gets gigantic since it has project dependencies and all dependencies of dependencies...

-Let's first have a look at Deno, because it takes absolutely different approach to manage dependencies.
+Let's first have a look at Deno, because it takes an absolutely different approach to manage dependencies.
 Imports in Deno are called **URL-based imports** and look something like this:

 ```javascript
 import { serve } from "https://deno.land/std@0.106.0/http/server.ts";